synoptic/wmo-uasdc/raw_uas_to_netCDF/README.md

 ## Variable Names and Units

 Below are the variables that will be converted to BUFR.
 Please ensure the variable names and units match the table below.
 If you do not have all of these variables in your raw data, that is OK, the program will still run without them.
-Note that these variable names are consistent with BUFR official variable names.
+Note that these variable names are consistent with BUFR official variable names. **Variables in bold are REQUIRED variables**.
+Thus, if you do not have a required variable in your raw data, you must add the variable to your raw dataset and use a `_FillValue` of `nan`.

 | Long Name                                          | Short Name                                          | Required Variable Name                               | Required Units        |
 |----------------------------------------------------|----------------------------------------------------|------------------------------------------------------|-----------------------|